home-assistant/developers.home-assistant/website/versioned_docs/version-0.72/hassio_hass.md

 > This requires Home Assistant 0.71 or later.

 We need a couple more steps to do frontend development.
-First, make sure you have a Home Assitant frontend development set up ([instructions](frontend_index.md)).
+First, make sure you have a Home Assistant frontend development set up ([instructions](frontend_index.md)).

 Update the Hass.io component configuration in your `configuration.yaml` to point at the frontend repository: